trusche/httplog/README.md

 ### Known Issues

+* Requests types other than GET and POST have not been explicitly tested.
+  They may or may not be logged, depending on the implementation details of the underlying library.
+  If they are not for a particular library, please feel free to open an issue with the details.

 * When using OpenURI, the reading of the HTTP response body is deferred, so it is not available for logging.
 This will be noted in the logging statement: